Devising a business growth plan for scaling a business isn’t easy. It is one of the toughest challenges many entrepreneurs face.

 You will have to be decisive and base decisions in larger terms.
 Your current thinking has brought you so far.
 If you want your business to grow from $100,000 to $5m, you will have to start thinking bigger.

-3. Identify barriers to business development growth
+3. Identify barriers to Business Development & Strategic Growth

 You have developed your objectives.
 Part of implementing your business growth plan should involve anticipating barriers to achieving your goals.

 - short of good managers with leadership skills

 - lacking in funding

 - limited in inventory

 Identifying factors that might potentially thwart your ambitions to grow will help you address your weaknesses and the threats they pose.

 Doing so will also help you better time your business expansion plans.

 4. Hire only the right people when Scaling a Business